-Behind the right arm of Jackie Traina, the Tide rolled through the postseason, winning the Southeastern Conference regular season title for the third straight year, the SEC Tournament title and two NCAA regional titles, before claiming the coveted national championship.
+In her first season guiding the Alabama pitching staff, Stephanie VanBrakle helped lead the Crimson Tide win the program's first national championship.
+Behind the right arm of Jaclyn Traina, the 2012 team rolled through the postseason, winning the Southeastern Conference regular-season title for the third straight year and then claiming the SEC Tournament title before advancing through the NCAA Regional and Super Regional rounds and finally capturing the coveted national championship.

 VanBrakle was instrumental in the development of Traina through her four seasons at Alabama (2011-14).
 In her first season as the ace of the staff, Traina was named an NFCA first team All-American and the SEC Pitcher of the Year.
 Traina led the nation with a school record 42 wins and struck out 361 batters, another Tide all-time best.
 The following season in 2013, Traina again earned NFCA and Easton All-America honors.
 In Traina's senior season, she was named SEC Pitcher of the Year and became just the third player in Alabama history and the ninth in SEC history to surpass 100 career wins, ultimately finishing with 103.
 Traina is just the fifth four-time All-American in Alabama history and is the only one to earn three First Team accolades (2011, 2012, 2014).